-G54-G59 - Fixture Offset: Used to select the active fixture offset in a program.
+G54-G59 - Fixture Offset

+These G codes are used to select the active fixture offset in a program.
 The fixture offset will stay active until another is called or the system is reset.
 It is possible to use multiple fixture offsets in a single program.

-G54.1 - Additional Fixture Offsets: Additional fixture offsets are provided for users with many fixtures/parts/ setups.
+G54.1 - Additional Fixture Offsets

+Additional fixture offsets are provided for users with many fixtures/parts/ setups.
 There are 248 additional offsets available.